 By Kimber Decker, MA, MEd, LPC

 We all experience loss.
 When we do, we grieve.
 It is normal.
-Often our grief exists alongside other emotional and mental concerns we already deal with in our daily lives (called co-occurring issues).
+Often, Normal Grief exists alongside other emotional and mental concerns we already deal with in our daily lives (called co-occurring issues).
 A common one is depression.
-Grief can complicate that.

 It is good to know what normal grief looks, sounds, and feels like.
 It helps us manage the sadness, sorrow, and pain we are experiencing because of loss.
 It also helps us to understand and continue to manage our other emotional and mental concerns as well.
 It is good to know what depression looks like in comparison to grief.
 Here a list of some common differences and similarities between Normal Grief and Depression.

 Normal Grief looks, sounds, and feels like this . . .

 Seeing and hearing things related to the loss

 Depression looks, sound, and feels like this . . .